• Facebook

 You can eat your pumpkin seeds with the shells on, or the shells removed.
 If you choose to remove the shells, you’ll have to use your fingers to pry open each shell to remove the seed inside.
 Otherwise, you can simply pop the seeds in your mouth, shell and all.
 I prefer to eat my seeds with the shells on, as all of the seasonings are on the outer shell.

 Pumpkin seeds are a great choice for a healthy diet, and are high in both protein and fiber.
-Pumpkin seeds are also low in carbs, and contain many nutrients such as Vitamin K, manganese, phosphorous, iron, zinc and copper.
+Pumpkin seeds are also low in carbs, and contain many nutrients such as Vitamin K, manganese, phosphorous, iron, zinc, copper and antioxidants.

 Roasted pumpkin seeds on a sheet pan.

 These homemade pumpkin seeds are way better than what you’d buy at the store, and take just minutes to put together.
+They are perfect for topping soups and salads or enjoying as a snack.
 You’ll find yourself making them on repeat during the fall months!

 Roasted Pumpkin Seeds Video